ChrisgKent/NMaskGen_Snakemake/README.md

 # NMaskGen
-Generates pseudo genomes and NMask files from sequence .fasta
+Generates pseudo genomes and NMask files from sequence .fasta for use in PrimalScheme